 In my opinion, the main attraction for visitors in the area is the numerous cellar doors.
 Unusually for a wine region, there is little outstanding in the way of restaurants or, except for a few local producers, food shops.
 However, this is more than made up for by the many cellar doors.
 I would recommend the region as a good destination for a short break for those living in or visiting south-east Queensland.

 There are a lot of wineries locally, and consequently I have only listed a small number of them.
 I have limited myself to wineries I have visited and can recommend, but there are others I am not familiar with that are also no doubt excellent.

 - Ballandean Estate, 54 Sundown Rd, Ballandean, Qld 4382.
 The oldest and largest winery in the district, which was established in 1932.
 They have a large range of wines, including some easy-drinking wines that may not interest wine enthusiasts, as well as more serious, age-worthy wines.
 They also have the oldest plantings of Shiraz in the region.
 The Opera Block Shiraz, “Messing About” Shiraz Viognier, and Saperavi are always excellent quality.
 Open 9am-5pm daily, except Good Friday and Christmas day.

 - Pyramids Road Wines, 25 Wyberba Lane (off Pyramids Road), Wyberba Qld 4382.
 An excellent small producer who make distinctive wines.
-In particular, their Mourvèdre and Petit Verdot are worth trying.
+In particular, their Mourvèdre and Petit Verdot are worth trying, and Bernie’s Blend is generally excellent (the exact blend varies from year to year).
 Open 10am-4:30pm daily.